-Students may earn academic credit for participation in one of eight law journals sponsored by or otherwise affiliated with Tulane Law School.
+Students may earn academic credit for participation in one of seven law journals sponsored by or otherwise affiliated with Tulane Law School.
+The Law School’s eighth journal, the Tulane European & Civil Law Forum, is faculty-run.

 Founded in 1916 as the Southern Law Quarterly, the Tulane Law Review is published five times annually and is managed and edited by students of the Tulane University Law School.
 The Review is recognized as a preeminent forum for scholarly publication in the areas of Civil Law, Comparative Law, and Admiralty Law.
 The Review has a significant international circulation and is on a select list of minimum holdings for courts and law libraries in the United Kingdom.
 The Review maintains a wide European readership.